Joseph L. Mabel

 algorithms, flexible configuration, graphics, and user-friendly interface.

-Extensive experience in numerous computer languages, notably C++ and
+Extensive experience in numerous computer languages, notably C++,

 Expertise in internationalization, CAD,